Bone and Marrow Transplant (BMT) Process

-Patients in the joint UC San Diego / Sharp HealthCare blood and marrow transplant (BMT) program will follow this general process.
+Patients in the joint UC San Diego / Sharp HealthCare blood and marrow transplant (BMT) program usually follow this general process, although your transplant physician will work with your physician and care team to develop the best treatment plan for you.

 Evaluation by your BMT physician will include a review of your medical records, a physical examination, and a thorough discussion of all your non-transplant and transplant options.
 Because our physicians are experts in the treatment of hematologic (blood) malignancies, they understand your specific cancer and will advise you on the course of treatment that is best suited to your condition.